high1/etl-task/README.md

 ## Installation

 The project can be ran if one has Docker and docker-compose already available with one line: `docker-compose -f etl-task.yml up -d`.
 This will pull three prebuilt containers and set up everything for the user.
+Clone this repository with `git clone https://github.com/high1/etl-task.git`, it contains both the docker-compose file and Postman collection.
+You need [git](https://git-scm.com/) SCM for this.

 ## Usage